barryclark/jekyll-now/_posts/2012-01-01-Sketch+abstract-vol1.md

 ---

-*I started this project in february of 2019, at that moment Sketch for teams was a thing yet, and probably now there's some "tricky" way to achieve the same, if you are a Figma lover, pls convince me to change my tools.*
+*I started this project in february of 2019, at that moment Sketch for teams wasn't a thing yet, and probably now there's some "tricky" way to achieve the same, if you are a Figma lover, pls convince me to change my tools.*

 ---